Skip to main content

 Program Requirements

-Applicants must possess an M.D. degree and have at least two years of accredited residency training in anatomic pathology.
+Applicants must possess an M.D. or D.O. degree and have at least two years of a pathology accredited residency training program.

 Stipends

-Fellowship stipends are based on the trainee’s number of years of postdoctoral training and the current UNC Hospitals’ Housestaff salary scale.
+Fellowship stipends are one level above the trainee’s core residency program training years and the current UNC Hospitals’ Housestaff salary scale.

 Program Director